 Feature selection

-Feature selection has become the focus of much research in areas of applications for datasets with hundreds or thousands of features.
+Feature selection has become the focus of much research in areas of applications for datasets with hundreds or thousands of features [reference?].
 The goal is to select a subset of features from a feature set which can be useful to improve the prediction performance.
 Many techniques where published to address the problem of elimination of irrelevant and redundant features in a feature set.
 Other methods deal with linear combinations of features to form a set of new more useful features.
 There are three reasons why feature selection is used in applications of classification:

 improving the prediction performance